 Chairman Lamar Smith (R-Texas)

-Rep. Smith is chairman of the Committee on Science, Space, and Technology Committee.
+Rep. Lamar Smith represents the 21st district of Texas in the House of Representatives and is chairman of the House Science, Space and Technology Committee.